macros4outlook/quotefixmacro/README.md

 Q: What if the whole mail text disappers?
 A: The reply setting in Outlook is not configured as required.
 Double check that the original text should be prefixed with `> `.

+## Developing

+We recommend using [Rubberduck](https://rubberduckvba.com/) as plugin to the Visual Basic Editor.

 ## Acknowledgements

 QuoteFix Macro is a VB-Macro for Outlook created by Oliver Kopp, Lars Monsees, and Daniel Martin.